 Beginning with my doctoral dissertation, I have been interested in sustainable local development.
 I devoted much of the early part of my career to research on development-related issues in Africa (particularly Ethiopia, Nigeria, and Eritrea).
 In 1995/1996, I served as lead consultant to UNICEF on decentralization for social/health planning in Eritrea.
 In the late 1990s, my career-long interest in local public management expanded to include urban China and Hong Kong.
 My research devotes special attention to the role of NGOs, individual citizen networks, and indigenous needs/approaches in transnational development partnerships.
 Work in this area has especially informed the courses and training programs I offer in international development and The University of Montana’s minor in International Development Studies.
-Major authored and co-authored publications include Ethiopian Provincial and Municipal Government (Michigan State University); Afocha: A Link Between Community and Administration in Harar, Ethiopia (Syracuse University); Public Policy and Administration in Africa: Lessons from Nigeria (Westview); Making Aid Work: Innovative Strategies for Africa at the Turn of the Century (University Press of America); Report on the Establishment of a Unified System of Administration for the Federal Capital Territory (Ahmadu Bello University); "Local Government Involvement in National Development Planning: Guidelines for Project Selection Based Upon Nigeria's Fourth Plan Experience," Public Administration and Development; "Development Administration in Nigeria: Inclinations and Results," in Handbook of Comparative and Development Public Administration, edited by Ali Farazmand (Marcel Dekker); "Revolution and Public Service in the Third World."
-In Handbook of Comparative and Development Public Administration, edited by Ali Farazmand (Marcel Dekker); Decentralization for Sustainable Development," in Development Management in Africa: Toward Dynamism, Empowerment, and Entrepreneurship, edited by Sadiq Rasheed and David Luke (Westview Press); "The Challenge of Decentralization in Eritrea," Journal of African Policy Studies (co-authored with Goran Hyden and Turhan Saleh); “One Government, Multiple Systems: Hong Kong Public Administration in Transition” (inaugural issue of Public Organization Review); “Great-Power Decentralization and the Management of Global/Local Economic Policy and Relations: Lessons in Fluidity from the People’s Republic of China,” International Review of Administrative Sciences; “The Shanghai Outlook on the WTO: Local Bureaucrats and Accession-related Reforms,” Pacific Affairs; “Subnational Managerial Transformation and the Post-WTO-Accession Business Environment in China: Shanghai Perspectives,” Thunderbird International Business Review; “Globalization, Decentralization, and Public Entrepreneurship: Reorienting Bureaucracy in the People’s Republic of China,” in Bureaucracy and Administration, edited by Ali Farazmand (CRC Press); “Growth with Sustainable Development?
-Impressions of Addis Ababa at the Start of 2011,” inaugural issue of Afrikan Sarvi – Horn of Africa Journal (with Phyllis B. Ngai).
+Major authored and co-authored publications include Ethiopian Provincial and Municipal Government (Michigan State University); Afocha: A Link Between Community and Administration in Harar, Ethiopia (Syracuse University) (co-authored with Sydney R Waldron); Public Policy and Administration in Africa: Lessons from Nigeria (Westview); Making Aid Work: Innovative Strategies for Africa at the Turn of the Century (University Press of America) (co-authored with Olatunde J.B.
+Ojo); Report on the Establishment of a Unified System of Administration for the Federal Capital Territory (Ahmadu Bello University); "Local Government Involvement in National Development Planning: Guidelines for Project Selection Based Upon Nigeria's Fourth Plan Experience," Public Administration and Development; "Development Administration in Nigeria: Inclinations and Results," in Handbook of Comparative and Development Public Administration, edited by Ali Farazmand (Marcel Dekker); "Revolution and Public Service in the Third World."
+In Handbook of Comparative and Development Public Administration, edited by Ali Farazmand (Marcel Dekker); Decentralization for Sustainable Development," in Development Management in Africa: Toward Dynamism, Empowerment, and Entrepreneurship, edited by Sadiq Rasheed and David Luke (Westview Press); "The Challenge of Decentralization in Eritrea," Journal of African Policy Studies (co-authored with Goran Hyden and Turhan Saleh); "Edir as a Vehicle for Urban Development in Addis Ababa," in Proceedings of the First United States Conference on Ethiopian Studies, 1973, edited by Harold G. Marcus (with Eftychia Koehn); One Government, Multiple Systems: Hong Kong Public Administration in Transition” (inaugural issue of Public Organization Review); “Great-Power Decentralization and the Management of Global/Local Economic Policy and Relations: Lessons in Fluidity from the People’s Republic of China,” International Review of Administrative Sciences; “The Shanghai Outlook on the WTO: Local Bureaucrats and Accession-related Reforms,” Pacific Affairs; “Subnational Managerial Transformation and the Post-WTO-Accession Business Environment in China: Shanghai Perspectives,” Thunderbird International Business Review; “Globalization, Decentralization, and Public Entrepreneurship: Reorienting Bureaucracy in the People’s Republic of China,” in Bureaucracy and Administration, edited by Ali Farazmand (CRC Press); “Growth with Sustainable Development?
+Impressions of Addis Ababa at the Start of 2011,” inaugural issue of Afrikan Sarvi – Horn of Africa Journal (with Phyllis B. Ngai); “Transnational Research and Development Partnerships in Higher Education: Global Perspectives,” in The Sage Handbook of International Higher Education, edited by Darla K. Deardorff, Hans de Wit, John D. Heyl, and Tony Adams (Sage) (co-authored with Milton O. Obamba); “Post-dependent Rural Development: Engaging and Assessing Subjective Wellbeing,” in Reflections on Development in Ethiopia: New Trends, Sustainability and Challenges, edited by Dessalegn Rahmato, Meheret Ayenew, Asnake Kefale, and Birgit Habermann (Forum for Social Sciences, Addis Ababa University) (co-authored with Jeffrey Bookwalter); Universities and the Sustainable Development Future: Evaluating Higher-Education Contributions to the 2030 Agenda (Routledge Sustainability and Development Series (lead author with Juha I. Uitto).
 See list of publications.

 Student interests feature prominently in my vision for the future of education.
 Throughout my career, I have been especially interested in academic program development and increasing student-exchange and internship opportunities in the Global South.
 At Ahmadu Bello University in Nigeria, I developed course curricula and admissions and degree/diploma requirements for new academic programs, including the M.A. in Local Government and Ph.D. in Public Administration with emphasis in Local Government.
 I also have consulted on the public administration undergraduate curriculum at Addis Ababa University and Asmara University and assisted The University of Belize in the establishment of an undergraduate degree program in natural-resource management.
 My involvement as a Fulbright New Century Scholar included development of a yet-to-be-implemented proposal to establish a parallel Fulbright New Century Students program that the other scholars endorsed prior to submission to the Institute for International Education.
 Earlier, I developed and presented a proposal to establish a student-mentor program in international development at a Higher Education and Global Development National Policy Roundtable co-sponsored by the Association Liaison Office for University Cooperation in Development (ALO) and the U.S. Agency for International Development.
 At The University of Montana, I co-initiated our popular interdisciplinary minor in International Development Studies (IDS) that added a Peace Corps Prep certification option in 2011 (the first available at a public university), co-founded an undergraduate minor in climate change studies, and led an initiative that resulted in establishment of an undergraduate minor in global public health (GPH).
+I served two terms as the inaugural Director of IDS and of GPH.
 The GPH minor is the subject of my essay on “Transnationalism and Transdisciplinary Undergraduate Education” in The Montana Professor 22.
 In 2011, I was an inaugural recipient of the Paul G. Lauren Undergraduate Research Faculty Mentor Award.

 Current Research Interests